Amberdale children's home: Dean Gathercole

 On 4 May 2018, social worker Dean Gathercole was convicted of serious sexual offences against a 15-year-old girl and a 16-year-old girl in Amberdale and initially jailed for 19 years, which was reduced to 17 years on appeal.

-He was worked in Amberdale between 1983 and 1989 and committed the crimes during that time.
+He worked in Amberdale between 1983 and 1989 and committed the crimes during that time.
 He was described by a victim as "a bully who instilled fear in young people".

 His convictions were for raping and sexually abusing two teenage girls.
 He raped one girl twice in a nearby apartment that prepared teenagers for adult life and warned her that if she speaks about it, she will be disbelieved.
 She informed police decades later in 2014.

 He raped the other girl on his mother's bed in 1987.
 He took the girl out in order "to run an errand" and gave her a tour of his mother's house, where he perpetrated the crime.
 He followed this attack with a sustained campaign of harassment and sexual assaults at Amberdale, including one in his car.
 In the end she fled the home.
 When she tried to return, Gathercole told her Amberdale had "discharged" her, which he said he was powerless to undo.
 She did not report the crime, fearing being disbelieved, until 2000.

 In 1987 and again in 1988, Gathercole was arrested and released without charge after two girls in Amberdale reported him for serious crimes.
 Amberdale responded by transferring the girls elsewhere.
 In 1989, he left Amberdale and became a team leader in Repton Lodge – a children's home in Worksop.
 From 1991, he led a team in another children's home in Carlton and was sacked in 1997 for "inappropriate behaviour", suspicious financial activity and losing files on children.